togarha/python_geotag/README.md

    - Click the 📋 "Copy position from previous image" button
    - Copies manual or final position (including altitude) from previous photo
    - Disabled for the first photo
+   - **Smart filtering**: When photos are filtered (e.g., tagged only), copies from previous visible photo, not overall previous

+   **Quick Copy for All Fields (📋 icons in table)**
+   - Click 📋 icon next to any field in Photo Information table to copy from previous photo:
+     - **Image Title**: Copy title from previous photo
+     - **EXIF Capture Time**: Copy timestamp (with automatic format conversion)
+     - **Offset Time**: Copy timezone offset
+     - **Location Fields**: Copy city, sub-location, state, country individually
+     - **EXIF Position**: Uses dedicated copy button (same as Method 4)
+   - GPS Date/Time Stamp calculated automatically (no copy icon)
+   - Works correctly with filtered photos - copies from previous in filtered view

 6. **Deleting Manual Location (🗑️ button)**:
    - Click "🗑️" to remove manual location